rylanharper/nitrogen/README.md

 ### Development

 1. Install dependencies using `pnpm install`
-2. Generate your project types using `pnpm codgen`
+2. Generate your project types using `pnpm codegen`
 3. Start the development server using `pnpm run dev`

 ## ⚡ Basic Usage